sunpy/sunpy-SEP/SEP-0002-revised.md

 The process for adding a new Project member is as follows:

-1. A nomination is received by the steering committee.
+1. A nomination is received by the steering committee, a nomination should include a short, factual, statement stating how the nominee meets the criteria for project membership.
 The steering committee, and the Ombudsperson check that the nomination is factually accurate and their record of contribution to the community adheres to the Code of Conduct.
 1. The candidate is then put to the Project Members.
 The name and nomination statement of the candidate will be shared with the Project Members.
 The candidate can become a Project member if five existing Project members approve the candidate and no Project Members call for an election within two weeks of the candidate being put to the Project Members.
-1. Project Members can call for an election either by posting in the discussion of the candidate or reaching out privately to the Steering Committee or the Ombudsperson.
+1. Project Members can call for an election either by informing the Steering Committee or the Ombudsperson.
 If a vote is called for then the candidate will be come a Project Member with a simple majority of all votes cast in the election.
 An election needs to be announced to the Project Members one week before the voting opens and voting will be open for two weeks.
 1. The candidate will be informed promptly of the outcome by the Steering Committee.